alexk2k/alexk2k/README.md

           <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" width="45" height="45" />
 </p>

-- 🔭 I’m currently working on the code for an Arduino microcontroller to measure the thrust of brushless DC motors.
+About me
+Full stack dev working with JavaScript, React and Node a lot.
+I also build bespoke UAVs and recently have been developing an Arduino based thruststand for measuring the thrust produced by DC motors.
+I just completed the AWS cloud practitioner course and lookng to expand my skills in cloud engineering and development.

+Some of my projects incude:
-- 💻 Recently finished <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches.
+- <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches, built with HTML, SCSS, JavaScript, NodeJS and MongoDB.
-- ⚡ I also build and fly UAVs.
+- The aforementioned thruststand for measuring thrust from DC motors, built with C and an Arduino.
+- AvMap, a small applet for mapping aviation data built with React (link coming soon).